studio-b12/goat/docs/book/src/templating/builtins.md

 Takes either a `Date` object and an optional output format or a timestamp string, the format for the input timestamp and an optional output format and returns the formatted timestamp.

+The format is according to Go's [`time` package definition](https://pkg.go.dev/time#pkg-constants).
+You can also specify the names of the predefined formats like `rfc3339` or `DateOnly`.
+If no format is passed, the time will be represented as Unix seconds.

 ## `md5`

 ```